A stochastic first-order trust-region method with inexact restoration for finite-sum minimization: Numerical experience

-In accordance to the experience in \cite{Curtis2019}, all parameters $\gamma_1$ and $\gamma_2$ and $\alpha$ are problem-dependent; note that the best performance of TRish is obtained with $\alpha=10^{-1}$ for {\sc a9a} and with $\alpha=10^{-3}$ for {\sc htru2}, respectively.
-By contrast, SIRTR performs similarly to TRish without requiring parameter tuning, which is the key feature of adaptive stochastic optimization methods.
+In accordance to the experience in \cite{Curtis2019}, all parameters $\gamma_1$ and $\gamma_2$ and $\alpha$ are problem-dependent. { For instance}, the best performance of TRish is obtained with $\alpha=10^{-1}$ for {\sc a9a} and with $\alpha=10^{-3}$ for {\sc htru2}, respectively; by contrast, SIRTR performs { well with an unique setting of the parameters} which is the key feature of adaptive stochastic optimization methods.

+{As a second test, we compare the performance of SIRTR and TRish on a different nonconvex optimization problem arising from nonlinear regression.
+Letting $\{(a_i,b_i)\}_{i=1}^N$ denote the training set, where $a_i\in\IR^n$ and $b_i\in\IR$ represent the feature vector and the target variable of the $i $-th example, respectively, we aim at solving the following problem